hawkinsw/CPPTimes/overunderflow.md

 ## Overflow and Underflow

 Remember the definition of _type:_ the range of valid values of a variable and the valid operations on that variable.
-For variables that represent numbers, what happens when you try to a value into a variable that is _not_ one of those valid ones?
+For variables that represent numbers, what happens when you try to store a value into a variable that is _not_ one of those valid ones?
 In particular, what happens when you try to store a number into an `int` that is invalid?
 In cases where the value is too big, you get _overflow_.
 In cases where the value is too small, you get _underflow_.
 For example, what is the output of this program?

 ```C++
 #include <iostream>